OpenLiberty/ci.gradle/docs/configuration.md

 ## Liberty Server Configuration

 Liberty server configuration can be specified within the build.gradle file by specifying a configuration directory, specific configuration files, or inline properties.
-This configuration is copied to the appropriate server directory during the 'libertyCreate' task.
+This configuration is copied to the appropriate server directory during the `libertyCreate` task.

 | Attribute | Description | Required |
 | --------- | ------------ | ----------|